brn/rxx/docs/basics/create_service.md

 ### What is IOResponse?

 IOResponse is class that was created by IO modules.
-Usually IO modules was input that is accept external value or triggered by external event.
+Usually IO modules has input method that is accept external value or triggered by external event.
 Where the output of IO?
-IOResponse is that, this class represent the result of io and result value was flowed to
+IOResponse is that, this class represent the result of io, and result value was flowed to
 Observable created by IOResponse.

 ### How do I create Observable from IOResponse?

 Simply, call __for__ method.
-All IOResponse has for method that create Observbale from string key.
+All IOResponse has __for__ method that create Observbale from string key.

 Examples